ikstream/owrtconfig/README.md

 ### Dependencies

 Please refer to `_check_requirements`.
 It is are not that much.
-Anyway, Bastian pointed out, if it should run under OpenWrt (or POSIX shell) as well, `seq` can not be used in the current form.
-So tests under OpenWrt have to be done
+Anyway, Bastian pointed out, if it should run under LEDE (or POSIX shell) as well, `seq` can not be used in the current form.
+So tests under LEDE have to be done

 The script is developed and tested on Debian Testing (07/2015) and runned